MaxHalford/maxhalford.github.io/content/blog/document-classification.md

         docs.append(file.read_text(encoding='unicode_escape'))
 ```

-The first document is labeled as "business" and contains the following content:
+Note that we're the storing the document labels, but we won't be using them to train a (supervised) model.
+On the contrary, we'll only be using them to evaluate our (unsupervised) method.
+That's the whole appeal of this method: it doesn't require you to have any labeled training data whatsoever.
+The first document is labeled as "business" and has the following content:

 ```
 >>> doc = docs[0]